Need Help? Give us a call.

-That’s because raising money through traditional venture capital means giving away another piece of the pie—your pie.
-To secure venture funding, you’ll need to exchange equity for that capital, and cede control of a little bit more of your company.
+That’s because every time you raise money with traditional venture capital, you’re giving away more ownership in your company.
+To secure venture capital funding, you’ll need to exchange equity for that capital, and cede control of a little bit more of your company.
 If you don’t want to slice up your equity any further, especially if you’ve already diluted your control more than you feel comfortable, taking on a venture capital loan can be an excellent idea.

 Venture loans can be exceptionally helpful when you need to:

-Additionally, founders might rely on venture debt when they’ve already given away a fair bit of equity in prior rounds.
-In that case, raising another round would dilute their ownership so far that they’d no longer have company control, or would have to give up board seats and voting rights.
+As we’ve mentioned, the main reason founders rely on venture debt is that they’ve already given away a fair bit of equity in prior rounds.
+In that case, raising another round might dilute their ownership so far that they’d no longer have company control, or would have to give up board seats and voting rights.

-Venture debt financing isn’t cheap (more on that in a bit).
-But, most importantly, it’s risky for companies that aren’t in secure phases of hypergrowth.
+Although venture debt is less expensive than equity financing, it isn’t inexpensive (more on that in a bit).
+But, most importantly, it’s risky for companies that aren’t in secure phases of hyper-growth.

 Venture debt is generally what’s called “senior debt.”
 This means that this debt takes precedence over other outstanding obligations if you default on your loan.
-Those familiar with traditional terminology for small business loans will recognize this as a lender being in first lien position.
-And venture capital lenders can seize control of the company or its assets, or force it to liquidate.
+In traditional business loan terms, the venture debt lender would be first lien position, meaning they’d collect before any other lender.
+In the event of a default, venture capital lenders can seize control of the company or its assets, or force it to liquidate.

-So, if a company isn’t totally sure it can repay the loan, a venture capital loan isn’t the right financing tool for them.
+So, if a company isn’t totally sure it can repay the loan, a venture capital loan isn’t the right financing tool.

-In some ways, venture capital loans and business loans are similar—after all, they’re both debt financing.
+In some ways, venture capital loans and business loans are similar—after all, they both fall under the category of debt financing.
 But there are some crucial differences between the two.
 Understanding the fundamentals of how these products are underwritten, secured, and assessed will explain who ends up qualifying for either.